NFDI4BIOIMAGE/training/_sources/content_types/publication.md

 The authors have developed a model for scientific metadata, and they have made that model usable by both CEDAR and FAIRware.
 The approach shows that a formal metadata model can standardize reporting guidelines and that it can enable separate software systems to assist (1) in the authoring of standards-adherent metadata and (2) in the evaluation of existing metadata.

-Tags: Data Stewardship, FAIR-Principles, Metadata
+Tags: Data Stewardship, FAIR-Principles, Metadata, Exclude From Dalia

 Content type: Publication